Eat, sleep, surf, repeat

 Wake up early

 The prime time of surfing is most of the time early in the mornings when the wind has not picked up – or just before the sunset when the winds are easing off.
-Waking up early is actually a perfect self-discipline habit.
+Waking up early is a perfect self-discipline habit.
 Early bird gets the worm, and the more hours you have in your day – the more s*it you’ll get done.

 Respect the etiquette

-A major point of being or becoming a better surfer is obviously respecting the surfing culture and etiquette.
+A major point of being or becoming a better surfer is respecting the surfing culture and etiquette.
 If everyone would be respectful and play by the rules, there would be way less hustle and injuries on crowded surf spots.

 The more you are into your lifestyle, the better you’ll get.
 Surfers are a bunch of really dedicated individuals.
 Dedication is purely individual, and something that can not be learned by the books.
 It can only be gained through inner inspiration.
 All the points in this article will surely increase your dedication, so read ahead.